70 Unit 7 Practice and Assessment

 7) Upon realizing they might be chased after the 2 s stop, the toddler from the previous exercise begins slowly walking away and increasing speed into a run, reaching a speed of 0.4 m/s only 3 s later.

-a) Complete the vs. time graph for the toddler’s motion, now including this new motion.
+a) Complete the acceleration vs. time graph for the toddler’s motion, now including this new motion.
 You may draw a new graph or add to your previous graph in a different color.
 (You will need to calculate the acceleration during this last part of the toddler’s motion in order to complete this graph).

-b) Complete the vs. time graph for the toddler’s motion.
+b) Complete the velocity vs. time graph for the toddler’s motion.
 You may draw a new graph or add to your previous graph in a different color.
 (You will need to use the acceleration you found above to calculate a change in velocity to complete this graph).

-c) Complete the vs. time graph for the toddler’s motion.
+c) Complete the position vs. time graph for the toddler’s motion.
 You may draw a new graph or add to your previous graph in a different color.
-(You will need to use the acceleration you found above to calculate to complete this graph).
+(You will need to use the acceleration you found above to calculate displacements to complete this graph).

 8) Describe the motion depicted by the following velocity vs. time graph.
 The vertical axis tick marks indicate 1 m/s intervals, starting from zero m/s at the horizontal axis.